hbashton/VIIPER/docs/index.md

 ### Can I add support for other device types?

 Yes!
 VIIPER's architecture is designed to be extensible.
-In the future there will be a plugin system to load and expose device types dynamically.

 ### What about the proxy mode?